citp/privacy-policy-historical/s/so/sou/soundstrue.com.md

 ## Sharing with A Friend

 When you e-mail a message to a friend from SoundsTrue.com using the “share” functionality, your e-mail address and your friends are both required.
 This ensures that your friend will know that we have sent the e-mail message at your request.
-E-mails obtained for the "Tell a Friend" service are only used for this purpose, and then discarded.
+E-mails obtained for the “Tell a Friend” service are only used for this purpose, and then discarded.

 ## E-mail Updates

 When you ask to receive Sounds True, Inc. e-mail updates, we request your name, address and e-mail address in order to complete your request.
-We will respect your privacy and use your information in the same way described above under "Placing an Order Online."
+We will respect your privacy and use your information in the same way described above under “Placing an Order Online.”

 ## Terms of Use